Interview Meritxell Rosell

 A project seeing the light in 2011, Rrose is the latest incarnation of California-native Seth Horvitz, who has been producing music for over 20 years under several aliases and projects, gravitating between the more dancefloor-oriented music culture and more classic academic spheres: from techno and atmospheric industrial to experimental house and avant-garde piano compositions.

-Away from any spotlight, Rrose manifests in a mysterious and elusive figure in the electronic music scene, only amplifying their incredibly magnetic aura.
-Rrose started out as a need for experimentation with sound and at the same time, challenging and interrogating gender norms and preconceptions; an idea that has evolved over the years to become “a political statement, an exploration of identity, meant to provide some magic in the performance space”.
+Away from any spotlight, Rrose manifests as a mysterious and elusive figure in the electronic music scene, only amplifying their incredibly magnetic aura.
+Rrose started out as a need for experimentation with sound and, at the same time, challenging and interrogating gender norms and preconceptions, an idea that has evolved over the years to become “a political statement, an exploration of identity, meant to provide some magic in the performance space”.

-Rrose takes the name after the renowned dadaist Marcel Duchamp’s alter ego, Rrose Selavy (a pun on physical love and eroticism) who represented an early artistic reflection on androgyny and gender deception.
-Rrose has extensively talked about the influence and inspiration from Duchamp’s work and persona and choosing this name because of the way it feels, and the endless pool of imagery and ideas it suggests.
-Not to mention, the absurdity to connect techno to Duchamp (a dadaist act in itself).
+Rrose takes the name after the renowned dadaist Marcel Duchamp’s alter ego, Rrose Selavy (a pun on physical love and eroticism), who represented an early artistic reflection on androgyny and gender deception.
+Rrose has extensively talked about the influence and inspiration from Duchamp’s work and persona and chose this name because of the way it feels and the endless pool of imagery and ideas it suggests.
+Not to mention the absurdity to connect techno to Duchamp (a Dadaist act in itself).

 But far from over-conceptualising, Rrose’s creative process is more natural or organic, as they share it has been for Hymn to Moisture.
 Published on Eaux (Rrose’s own record label) last November 2019, Hymn to Moisture is Rrose’s first solo album.
 It comes after several EP releases [in labels such as Sandwell district, stroboscopic artefacts, Infrastructure and Eaux] and collaborations with Bob Ostertag, Charlemagne Palestine and Lucy (this last one under the suggestive alias Lotus Eater).

-Last November you published your first solo album, Hymn to Moisture.
+In November 2019, you published your first solo album, Hymn to Moisture.
 What was the intellectual process behind it?

 Did you use any field recordings?